I’d love it if you would Follow my blog with Bloglovin

 Step 2: For the coating: As the dough rises, combine the brown sugar and cinnamon in a bowl.
-Place the melted butter and Kirschwasser in a small bowl.
-If you would like to dial back the sweetness and gooeyness of the recipe, use the lesser amounts of sugar and butter.
+Place the melted butter and and apple cider in a small bowl.
 Set aside.
-Pit and halve 32 cherries.
-Pit and roughly chop 8 cherries.
-My 40 cherries weighted .75 of a pound.

 Step 5: Cover the bundt pan with a clean dish cloth or plastic wrap.
 Let rise until puffy and until they are about an inch or two from the top of the pan.
 Mine rose to the top of the pan.
 If using my oven tip below, let rise for 50 minutes.
 If not, let rise for 1 to 2 hours.
 If there’s any remaining melted butter, drizzle it over the top of the dough balls.
 If there’s any remaining brown sugar, sprinkle it over the top of the dough balls too.

 Step 7: For the Icing: While the dough cools to almost room temperature, add butter and mascarpone cheese to a large mixing bowl.
 Beat 2 minutes.
 I beat them on high using a hand-held mixer.
-Beat in vanilla extract, Kirschwasser and cinnamon.
+Beat in vanilla extract and cinnamon.
 Mix in the powdered sugar at a lower speed (this prevents having powdered sugar everywhere).
-Mix in the milk.
-If you want a thinner icing, add more milk in teaspoon increments until you reach desired consistency.
+Mix in the apple cider.
+If you want a thinner icing, add more apple cider in teaspoon increments until you reach desired consistency.
 Spread the icing on top of the bread – the icing will drizzle down the sides of the dough.
 Serve warm or cold.